connectedcooking/opcua-dynamic-node-manager/README.md

 ## Use Case

-OPC UA is designed as an interface allowing a standardized read and write access to current data in automation devices.
+OPC UA is designed as an interface allowing a standardized read and write access to current data of devices for automation.

-Today, a lot of cloud-based IoT platforms are around to simplify the access to the data of devices via remote and centralized interfaces.
-Such platforms can profit of the benefits of OPC UA as well not only by gathering data but also by providing data via standardized OPC UA interfaces.
+Today, a lot of cloud-based IoT platforms are around to simplify the access to data of devices via remote and centralized interfaces.
+Such platforms can profit from the benefits of OPC UA as well, not only by gathering data but also by providing data via standardized OPC UA interfaces.

-Such an approach would mean a little or no changes in the established client processes.
-The IoT platform would serve as an OPC UA umbrella over heterogeneous data from potentially different sources.
+Such an approach would require only minor or no changes at all in the established client processes.
+The IoT platform would serve as an OPC UA wrapper for potentially heterogeneous data from different sources.

-Another benefit for the operator would be a single set of OPC UA APIs to remotely access all data from multiple device with no need to establish a new connection to each device.
+The operator (client) would just handle a single set of OPC UA APIs to remotely access all data from multiple device with no need to establish a new connection to each device individually.

 ![Use Case for Dynamic Node Manager](doc/Dynamic-Node-Manager-UseCase.png)

-As such a platform is typically a multi-tenant and multi-user system, we need to bring dynamic not only to data but to the information model as well.
-The obvious requirement is confidentiality of data and meta-data; that means, not only must not a user see data of other users, event the structure (e.g. which device are in possession) must remain confident.
-The platform cannot simply hide the nodes by a different organization (views), it must ensure no information is available even by guessing node IDs by an unauthorized user.
+As such a platform is typically a multi-tenant and multi-user system, we need to bring dynamic not only to data but also to the information model as well.
+The obvious requirement is confidentiality of data and meta-data; that means, a user should not see data of other users and also the structure (e.g. which device are in possession) must remain confident.
+The platform cannot simply hide the nodes by a different organization (views), it must ensure no information is visible to unauthorized users even not by guessing.

-Another requirement is the possibility to add and remove nodes dynamically based on the current user session.
+Another requirement is the ability to add and remove nodes dynamically based on the current user session.

 ### Example

 Consider a cloud OPC UA server providing OPC UA interfaces for kitchen devices based on the Commercial Kitchen Equipment (OPC 30200) standard.
 The user Alice has two restaurants each with one combi steamer connected to the platform.
-By browsing the node DeviceSet should display two components of type definition CombiSteamerDeviceType:
+Browsing the node DeviceSet should display two components of type definition CombiSteamerDeviceType:

 ```
 DeviceSet